Cookies Notice

 4.-REDUCTIONS IN COMPANY CONTRIBUTIONS

-a) A reduction of 8.10 percentage points in the contribution basis will be applied to the contributions of workers included in contribution group 1, resulting in an effective contribution rate for common contingencies of 15.50%.
+1. A reduction of 8.10 percentage points in the contribution basis will be applied to the contributions of workers included in trading group 1, resulting in an effective contribution rate for common contingencies of 15.50%.

 In no case will the resulting employer payment be over €279.00 per month or €12.68 per actual day worked.

-b) For the contributions of workers included in Trading Groups 2 to 11, the reduction will be in line with the following rules:
+2. For the contributions of workers included in trading groups 2 to 11, the reduction will be in line with the following rules:

 For monthly Contribution Bases, the following formula will apply: